LivelyIE/web/tasks/markdown/T_GiftLetter.md

 Both Revenue and your lender will require the terms of the loan in a contract and signed by all parties involved.
 Your lender may also ask you to create a “Deed of Confirmation” with your parents.
 This legal document will state that the bank has precedence to the property in case legal or financial issues arise in future.

+## Using a Temporary Gift Letter for Approval in Principle

+Unfortunately a lender won't grant you mortgage Approval in Principle without a full deposit saved including enough for Stamp Duty and other costs.
+However if you will have the full amount saved in a matter of months you can speed things up by using a gift letter from a family member that states they will cover the difference even if you don't actually intend to use the gifted amount.
+Generally the family member won't even be required to transfer you the money, the gift letter will be sufficient to assure the lender that the funds are available.